Queensland Department of Education

 Terry also has been involved in funding research to support strategic objectives of the Queensland education systems.
 He has participated as an industry partner in an ARC research project to evaluate the implementation of the Australian Curriculum: History in primary schools.

 Terry has considerable experience in education in roles including a secondary school teacher, a principal policy officer in curriculum and assessment, and in his current role.
 He draws on this experience in developing policy and communicating research findings to teachers across the state.
-He is currently working with the Australian Curriculum and Assessment Authority (ACARA) on the review of the Australian Curriculum.
+He has recently led the review of the Humanities and Social Sciences for the Australian Curriculum and Assessment Authority (ACARA), which has resulted in the publication of Version 9 of the Australian Curriculum.